Young Hero (1785 ship): Career

 The Slave Trade Act 1788 (Dolben's Act), the first law to regulate Britain's slave trade, limited the number of enslaved people that British slave ships could transport, based on the ships' tons burthen.
-It was the first British legislation passed to regulate slave shipping.
-At a burthen of 80 tons, the cap would have been 134 slaves; at a burthen of 100 tons the cap would have been 167 slaves.
+It was the first British legislation passed to regulate transportation of enslaved people.
+At a burthen of 80 tons, the cap would have been 134 captives; at a burthen of 100 tons the cap would have been 167 capties.
 After the passage of Dolben's Act, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.